Kristina01111000/Drws_site/README.md

 Figure out how to easily export user date from the site to sort it by date Admin columns pro costs 80 a year
-Figure out how to underline the joining is free at the bottom talk about the ai doc, look it over also, talk about tiktok
-- look at the homepage